Architecture¶

 └── hamqth → password in OS keyring

-When a server needs credentials, it calls adif-mcp which reads them from the keyring at runtime.
+When a server needs credentials, it calls qso-graph-auth which reads them from the keyring at runtime.
 Credentials never exist in config files, environment variables, or MCP protocol messages.

 The complete ADIF 3.1.6 spec bundled as JSON: